USCGC Dauntless

-USCGC Dauntless (WMEC-624) is a United States Coast Guard medium endurance cutter, commissioned in 1968 and still on active duty.
+USCGC Dauntless (WMEC-624) is a United States Coast Guard medium endurance cutter, commissioned in 1968.

 She is the first cutter in Coast Guard history to hold this name.
 Like all ships in the Reliance class of 210-foot medium-endurance cutters, Dauntless is named for an aspirational trait, in this case meaning to "persevere fearlessly."
 This trait is further reflected in the ship's motto Sin Miedo which, in Spanish, means "Without Fear."

 Construction and career

-Dauntless was laid down on 15 May 1965 and launched on 21 October 1967 by American Ship Building Company.
-Commissioned on 10 June 1968.
+Dauntless was laid down on May 15, 1967 and launched on October 21, 1967 by the American Ship Building Company of Lorain, Ohio.
+She was commissioned on June 10, 1968.
+She is the tenth of the sixteen Reliance-class cutters.

-Since her commissioning, Dauntless was homeported in Miami, Florida, until 1993, when she was decommissioned and entered Major Maintenance Availability (MMA) at the Coast Guard Yard in Curtis Bay, Maryland.
-After 18 months and at a total cost of $21 million, the ship was completely overhauled from stem to stern.
-The major renovations included the addition of an engine exhaust stack aft of the pilot house, a complete powerplant overhaul, installation of new navigation and communications systems, and extensive habitability improvements.
-After MMA, Dauntless was assigned to her new homeport of Galveston, Texas.
-After her overhaul, her 3”/50cal gun was put on display onboard USS Lexington Museum.
+Dauntless was designed for search-and-rescue work.
+At launch, she had a small, high superstructure with 360-degree visibility and a correspondingly large helicopter pad aft without a hanger.
+To improve the view from the bridge and to ease helicopter operations, her engine exhaust was not routed through a stack but out through the transom.
+In practice, waves washing into the exhaust openings in heavy weather proved troublesome.
+The exhaust through the transom was replaced by a conventional stack during Dauntless's Mid-life Maintenance Availability in 1993.
+Afterwards the ship had a larger superstructure and a smaller helicopter pad.
+Her hull is welded steel and her superstructure aluminum, as is usual with contemporary warships.